Binder

 # Get the HydroShare identifier for the new resource

-print('The HydroShare Identifier for your new resource is: ' + resIdentifier)
+print(f'The HydroShare Identifier for your new resource is: {res_identifier}')

 # Construct a hyperlink for the new resource